coreos/coreos-assembler/docs/gangplank/usage.md

 ```

-In this example, Gangplank will:
+In this example:

 1. In the base stage, Gangplank will provide `/srv/cache` and `/srv/tmp/repo` from `cache/*` if the tarballs exist, and optionally provide the latest `oscontainer`.
 Gangplank will return the build artifacts and new cache tarballs.
-1. In the oscontainer stage, Ganglank will require the caches,
+1. In the oscontainer stage, Gangplank will require the caches.
 1. In the `ExecOrder 5` stages, two new pods will concurrently build AWS and GCP but only after the QEMU artifact is found.
-1. The final `ExecOrder 999` stage will combine `meta.*.json` to produce a final `meta.json`
+1. The final `ExecOrder 999` stage will combine `meta.*.json` to produce a final `meta.json`.

 ### Meta Data and JobSpec Templating